Maniyur: Education

 This panchayat has the legacy of starting a public educational institution long before the beginning of the twentieth century when the national movement was gaining its strength.
 There are many schools here which were established in the late 19th century.
 Mantharathoor UP School is the oldest school in the panchayat.
 This school is more than one hundred years old.
 Records show that this institution, the first primary school in the panchayat, had a liberal approach towards student's admission.
 The second primary school in Maniyur Panchayath, Palayad LP school was established in 1880.
 All other primary schools were established approximately 50–100 years ago.
 Maniyur Panchayat Secondary School was established in 1966.

 There are many primary schools that were started during the tenure of the Malabar District Board.
 Most of the primary schools were upgraded during 1955–1959.
 This universalization of the schools helped the minority communities and the scheduled caste communities to get access to education.
 People across the society came forward to establish these schools, inculcating higher values.
-It is important to note that at a time when even untouchability existed, all sections of the community were allowed to attend school.
+At a time when even untouchability existed, all sections of the community were allowed to attend school.

 Maniyur Panchayath HSS

 The only Higher Secondary School in Maniyur Panchayath is the Government HSS Maniyur.
 Its former name was Maniyoor Panchayath HSS and this was changed to the GHSS Maniyur when the Kerala government took control over this school which was under the control of the panchayat previously.

 The school was started on 1 June 1996 and became a higher secondary school only after 2004.
 It follows the SCERT syllabus.
 This school has great achievements in both arts and sports and it even received national recognition.
+The school have classes from 8-12 with malayalam and english medium.

 This school also belonged to the solar schools project of Kozhikode District panchayath which tried to make enough electricity for daily usage with solar power panels for energy.